ART 416 Gallery Practices

 ART 482 Advanced Printmaking II

 This class is for the student who can work proficiently in two or more methods of printmaking.
 Students are expected to develop their imagery based on well-conceived ideas, which can be successfully expressed in one or more printing techniques.
 Experimentation with new techniques is encouraged, as is an exploration of combining several methods of printmaking effectively in one print.
 Students develop and pursue independent portfolio projects.
+Course may be repeated twice for credit.
 Prerequisite: ART 481.
 Cr 3.

 ART 491/492 Advanced Sculpture

 Continuation of Intermediate Sculpture with emphasis on the pursuit of personal imagery.
+Course may be repeated twice for credit.
 Prerequisites: ART 391 and 392.
 Cr 3/3.

 ART Independent Study Term